How Long Do Overnight Oats Last?

 My overnight oat recipes call for milk.
 You can use whole milk, but you can also use a dairy-free alternative like almond milk or oat milk.
 Either way, storing these overnight oats in the fridge in an airtight container will be good for up to five days.

-Note that the freshness falls primarily on the expiration date of the ingredients.
+Note that freshness primarily depends on the expiration date of the ingredients.
 If you’re using milk or yogurt that is soon to expire, you’ll want to eat it all up before that date.

-Also, because we are using dairy in these oats, the placement in the fridge is important.
-Don’t put the oats in the door for example.
+Additionally, since we are using dairy in these oats, proper storage in the fridge is crucial.
+Don’t put the oats in the door, for example.
 The temperature fluctuates when the door is opened and closed throughout the day, so it’s best to put it in the back or middle of the fridge.

 You can use water instead of milk to make overnight oats, and that’ll stay fresher longer than oatmeal made with milk, but you should never leave it on the counter overnight just because it is made with water.
 Also, note it won’t be as creamy if you use water instead of milk.

-(the above photo is of chocolate protein overnight oats – that recipe will be coming soon!)
+(The above photo is of chocolate protein overnight oats.)

 If you use a dairy alternative like almond milk, it will extend the freshness of the oats more than if you use cow’s milk.
 But again, the oats will absorb more liquid the longer they sit.